-Draft report corrective action requests and requests for clarifications Summary of project participants' response Final conclusion If the conclusions from the draft Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section.
+Validation Protocol Table 3: Resolution of Corrective Action Requests and Requests for Clarification Summary of project participants' response Final conclusion If the conclusions from the draft Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section.
 Reference to the checklist question number in Table 2 where the Corrective Action Request or Clarification Request is explained.
 The responses given by the project participants during the communications with the validation team should be summarised in this section.
 This section should summarise the validation team's responses and final conclusions.
 The conclusions should also be included in Table 2, under "Final Conclusion".